Case Transfer Criteria and Procedures

 • Have the initial face-to-face contact within ten (10) calendar days from the day of electronic assignment.

-• Do not to wait for the Physical Case to service the case.
+• Do not to wait for the physical case to service the case.

 3. If a transferred case is received with unresolved safety issues or if the hardcopy documents are missing from the physical case, notify the SCSW immediately.